AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART2.md

 **Issues Found:**
 - ⚠️ No unique constraint on (ModelId, LayerIdx) - allows duplicate layers
-- Minor: MortonCode calculation not automated (should be computed column)
+- Minor: MortonCode calculation not automated (MUST be computed column)
 - Minor: No index on ModelId + LayerIdx (common query pattern)

 ---